Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumic-job.md

 #SBATCH --partition=standard    # Partition (queue) name
 #SBATCH --nodes=2               # Total number of nodes
 #SBATCH --ntasks=256            # Total number of mpi tasks
-#SBATCH --mem=0                 # Allocate all the memory on the node
+#SBATCH --mem=0                 # Allocate all the memory on each node
 #SBATCH --time=1-12:00:00       # Run time (d-hh:mm:ss)
 #SBATCH --mail-type=all         # Send email at begin and end of job
 #SBATCH --account=project_<id>  # Project for billing
 #SBATCH --mail-user=username@domain.com

-# Any other commands must follow the #SBATCH directives
+# All commands must follow the #SBATCH directives

 # Launch MPI code
 srun ./your_application # Use srun instead of mpirun or mpiexec